Holy Rosary Church (Columbus, Ohio)

 Holy Rosary Church was a Catholic parish church of the Diocese of Columbus, located on the east side of the city of Columbus, between the neighborhoods of Franklin Park and Driving Park, that has served a Baptist congregation since 1983.
 The Catholic parish was founded in 1905, the current Northern Italian-Lombard building completed in 1916 with Renaissance Revival elements added to the interior in the 1950s.
-In 1979, it was merged into the neigboring congregation of St. John the Evangelist Church, which in turn was merged with St. Dominic Church in 2024.
+In 1979, it was merged into the neighboring congregation of St. John the Evangelist Church, which in turn was merged with St. Dominic Church in 2024.
 The Holy Rosary campus was acquired by Rock of Faith Baptist Church in 1983, and plans for its redevelopment into an event center and housing were released in 2024.
 The campus is the site of a residence dating to the 1850s, which was used as a stop on the Underground Railroad.

 The parish also operated a primary school from 1906 to 1983 and a high school from 1924 to 1966.
 The high school graduated over 2,700 students during its time of operation.
 The campus, including church, rectory, high school building, and convent, was listed on the National Register of Historic Places in 2024.